FAQs

 Also, you MUST select an answer to a question (take a calculated guess if you are unsure of the correct answer) in order to proceed to the next question

 Not all questions that you see on the GMAT® are scored.
-In fact, on the current edition of the GMAT®, 10% of the questions on the Quant section (roughly 3 questions out of 31), and around 16% of the questions on the Verbal section (6 out of 36) are experimental questions.
-Do note that experimental questions can appear in any order and at ANY point in the Quant and Verbal sections – it is NOT the case that experimental questions cannot appear at the start or at the end of the respective section.
+In fact, on the current edition of the GMAT®, 10% of the questions on the Quant section (roughly 2 questions out of 21), and around 9% of the questions on the Verbal section (2 out of 23) are experimental questions.
+Do note that experimental questions can appear in any order and at ANY point in exam – it is NOT the case that experimental questions cannot appear at the start or at the end of the respective section.

 Experimental questions are questions marked by GMAC for future use.
 GMAC benchmarks your performance in the experimental questions against your performance in the questions that are scored.
 This information is utilized to assess the level of experimental questions so that they can be administered to candidates in future.